Sabatinca aenea: Distribution

 This species is endemic to New Zealand.
-It is found in the Kaikoura and the Canterbury districts.
+It is found in the Kaikōura and the Canterbury districts.

 Behaviour

 Adult moths are on the wing from the start of October until the middle of December.

 Host species and habitat

 The larvae of this species likely feed on foliose liverwort species with the adults likely feeding on fern spores or sedge pollen.
 Both the larvae and adults prefer damp semi-shaded habitat.